bhumss/customer-churn-analysis/README.md

 # Customer Churn Analysis & Prediction

-In subscription-based businesses model, customers leaving (churn) is a silent revenue killer.
+In a subscription-based businesses model, customers leaving (churn) is a silent revenue killer.
 This project explores why customers churn, who is most at risk, and how we can predict churn early using data and machine learning.

-The goal isn’t just to build a model — it’s to turn insights into actions that a business can actually use.
+The goal is to turn insights into information that a business can actually use .

-Dataset
+# Dataset

 Dataset: Telco Customer Churn Dataset (Kaggle)